VERU INC. (NASDAQ: VERU) SHARE - GuruFocus.com

 Did you lose money on investments in Veru?
 If so, please visit Veru Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-10, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Veru Inc. (“Veru” or the “Company”) ( VERU) between May 11, 2022 and November 9, 2022, inclusive (the “Class Period”).
+12, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Veru Inc. ("Veru" or the "Company") (NASDAQ: VERU) between May 11, 2022 and November 9, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of Florida and alleges violations of the Securities Exchange Act of 1934.

 Veru is primarily an oncology-based biopharmaceutical company that develops drugs for the management of breast and prostate cancers.
 Veru also develops medicines for COVID-19 and other diseases related to viral and acute respiratory distress syndrome ("ARDS") and has two FDA-approved products for sexual health.